s2t2/DataCollectorsOPIM244/DEPLOYING.md

 heroku apps # at this time, results might be empty-ish
 ```

-> NOTE: some students have reported that when running `heroku login` in Git Bash, it hangs after successfully logging them in.
+> NOTE: some people have reported that when running `heroku login` in Git Bash, it hangs after successfully logging them in.
 If this is the case for you, close that Git Bash window and when you open a new one you should be all set.

 > NOTE: if you're not able to get `git` and/or `heroku` installed, you may be able to explore the online Heroku interface to perform actions like creating and managing the server, and [auto-deploying](https://devcenter.heroku.com/articles/github-integration#automatic-deploys) your code straight from GitHub (instead of using the commands below).